Clinton-Davis/focus_fitness/README.md

     $ pip install Gunicorn, dj-database, Psycopg
     ```

-9. To migrate to the new postgres db.
+9. To migrate to the postgres db.
 First `import dj-databas-url` at the top of the setting.py.
 10. Then comment out the default database configuration and add

     ```python